 Who can perform the water sampling?

-Nearly everyone who can follow instructions can draw a water sample from a water system and submit it for analysis.
-Since the water analysis will normally be looking for health indicator bacteria, it is important that the water sampling be performed with great care so that the sample is not accidentally contaminated leading to a false indication that the water system is contaminated.
+Nearly everyone who can follow instructions can draw a water sample and submit it for analysis.
+Since the water analysis will normally be looking for health indicator bacteria, it's important that the water sampling be performed with great care so that the sample is not accidentally contaminated leading to a false indication that the water system is contaminated.
 If you are unsure about sampling procedures, call your local county environmental health office or your local Iowa Certified Well Contractor to obtain information on how you can have a water sample taken by experienced staff.